-The PCPM foundation previously helped with medical equipment deliveries to Kyiv, Zhytomyr, Konotop, Korop and Uman.
+The PCPM foundation previously helped with medical equipment deliveries to Kyiv, Zhytomyr, Konotop, Korop, and Uman.
 The implementation of needs targeted to medical third parties (such as hospitals or clinics) has been a major challenge for the NGOs supporting them.
-Oftentimes from the moment of receiving the list of needs to an end of such process a month passes – Tomasz Lipert – PCPM Medical Transport Coordinator points out.
+Oftentimes from the moment of receiving the list of needs to the end of the process a month passes – Tomasz Lipert – PCPM Medical Transport Coordinator points out.
 To pack a full truck with humanitarian aid you need to attach over thirty palettes to the semi-trailer.
 As the two PCPM’s logistics department workers Łukasz Saderski and Roman Havrylyuk informed, truck transport is the most economic delivery option.
 The truck capacity is about thirty-three palettes, so sometimes it can be difficult to deliver the items on time – Roman said.

-Sometimes it turns out that the medical equipment delivery is not possible at a certain time.
+Sometimes it turns out that medical equipment delivery is not possible at a certain time.
 In this scenario, the transport to Ukraine goes by smaller vehicles such as vans.
 A journalist and reporter Jacek Hugo-Bader helped the Polish Center for International Aid twice in delivering medical gear to Ukraine.

-Tomasz points out that the described challenges, are only a tiny part of the whole procedure.
+Tomasz points out that the described challenges are only a tiny part of the whole procedure.
 The Polish Center for International Aid shed a light on significant shortages in the availability of insulin in Ukraine.
 The country’s most significant factory was destroyed in the first weeks of the war.
-‘The delivery of insulin requires a refrigerated transport and there are other critical issues related to it for diabetics.
+‘The delivery of insulin requires refrigerated transport and there are other critical issues related to it for diabetics.
 When we saw that every hospital was asking for it, we alerted the WHO (World Health Organization) about the issue.
 The supply of such a vital medical component cannot depend on NGOs alone.
-The institutions ought to solve this problem’ – the specialist said.
+The institutions ought to solve this problem – the specialist said.

-Finally, the coordinator, asked about his projection of the need for medical supplies to Ukraine, replied that the matter depends on the further development of the war.
+Finally, the coordinator, asked about his projection of the need for medical supplies in Ukraine, replied that the matter depends on the further development of the war.
 ‘Probably, over time, a different kind of assistance will be needed than is provided now.
-Currently, where there are direct clashes, battlefield medical assistance needed – bandages, wound stitching kits, and the like.
-In the later phase of the conflict, people have lost limbs are going to need rehabilitation to return to normal functioning.
-The need for appropriate orthopedic equipment will, and the supply of such an important medical equipment cannot depend solely on NGOs’.
+Currently, where there are direct clashes, battlefield medical assistance is needed – bandages, wound stitching kits, and the like.
+In the later phase of the conflict, people who have lost limbs are going to need rehabilitation to return to normal functioning.
+The need for appropriate orthopedic equipment will, and the supply of such important medical equipment cannot depend solely on NGOs’.